Walnut Grove School (Cedar No. 7)

 The teacher playing the pump organ provided music for daily singing and for special programs.

 In the mid 1940's rural electricity came to Cedar Number 7 (Walnut Grove).
 With no janitor service this meant one less job for the teacher.
+Prior to this lamps needed to be filled with kerosene and the chimneys always needed washing.

 In 1997 when the township no longer had a use for the building, the Mitchell County Historical Society bought the former Walnut Grove, Cedar Number 7 school building.
 Interested citizens put in over 1000 hours of volunteer time renovating the structure and restoring it to its original classroom condition.